mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/async/flow/TerminalOperator.md

 ```kt
 flowOne.launchIn(scope)
 ```
-What is different between launchIn() and collect()? launchIn is a regular function not suspend function and it is not suspend the flow untli is come

-now you can take look at LaunchAndCollect.kt to have better understanding of different

-all terminal operators are suspend function except one and this **is launchIn()**
+What is different between launchIn() and collect()? launchIn is a regular function not suspend function and it is not suspend the flow untli is come.
+Now you can take look at LaunchAndCollect.kt to have better understanding of different.
+All terminal operators are suspend function except one and this **is launchIn()**
 ```kt
 fun <T> Flow<T>.launchIn(scope: CoroutineScope): Job
 ```

-as you can see launchIn can not provide a lambda to perform your operation and you can pass a scope to it .

-launcIn is not suspend function it means it can suspend the operation but collect function is a suspend function and can suspend the operation without blocking. but it is true?? i have research about it.
+as you can see launchIn can not provide a lambda to perform your operation and you can pass a scope to it . launcIn is not suspend function it means it can suspend the operation but collect function is a suspend function and can suspend the operation without blocking. but it is true?? i have research about it.